chadlavi/recipes/food/mains/black-eyed-peas.md

 # Black eyed peas

-Family holiday tradition: eat these on new year's day
+Family holiday tradition: eat these on new year's day.

+Short on time?
+See also [pressure cooker version](./instant-pot-black-eyed-peas.md).

 ## Ingredients